 1. Windproof Gloves

-You’ll notice a theme with the first few items in our packing list.
-The wind in Iceland can be bitingly cold – even if it’s not particularly cold outside, the windchill can make it feel like it is well below freezing.
-So, you will want a nice pair of warm, windproof gloves.
+You’ll notice a theme with the first few items on this list.
+The wind in Iceland can be vicious, and even when temperatures look manageable on paper, the windchill can make it feel well below freezing.
+A good pair of windproof gloves is not optional.

 Water resistance is also nice to have, but not essential unless you are planning to do snow-based activities in Iceland (e.g., skiing, snowboarding, sledding, snowman building) or planning longer hikes where you might have prolonged exposure to rain, sleet, or snow.